-Because we need to test the performance of the DC detector also on single-compressed images to evaluate its false positive rate, we also prepared single-compressed images with quality factors 75 and 80 embedded by the following steganographic algorithms: F5 [16], Model Based Steganography without [13] (MBS1) and with [14] deblocking (MBS2), JP Hide&Seek [1], Out-Guess [12], and Steghide [7].
-We embedded messages of three different lengths: 100%, 50%, and 25% of the embedding capacity for each algorithm.
-All MBS2 images were embedded only with 30% of the capacity of MBS1 because during embedding of longer messages the deblocking part of MBS2 usually fails.
+Because we need to test the performance of the DC detector also on single-compressed images to evaluate its false positive rate, we also prepared single-compressed images with quality factors 75 and 80 embedded by the following steganographic algorithms: F5 [18], Model Based Steganography without [15] (MBS1) and with [16] deblocking (MBS2), JP Hide&Seek [1], Out-Guess [14], and Steghide [8].
+The embedded message length was chosen as 100%, 50%, and 25% of the embedding capacity for each algorithm.
+All MBS2 images were embedded only with 30% of the capacity of MBS1, because during embedding of longer messages the deblocking part of MBS2 usually fails.